-About MeI'm your host, Bill Woody, a software developer in the Los Angeles area interested in all things software development related, from Mobile to embedded to client/server.
+About MeI'm your host, Bill Woody, a software developer in the Raleigh area interested in all things software development related, from Mobile to embedded to client/server.

 Category Archives: Algorithms

 Just because it’s a garbage collected language doesn’t mean you can’t leak memory or run out of it.
 Especially on Android where you get so little to begin with.
 Now of course sometimes the answer is that you just need … Continue reading

 Some observations on the polygon intersection algorithm in Chapter 2 of Computational Geometry: Algorithms and Applications.

 I’m building a CSG library because eventually I’d like to have a native Macintosh editor drive my MakerBot.
 Building a CSG algorithm that uses BSP trees to handle the 3 dimensional math is pretty trivial; the algorithm I’m using came … Continue reading

 This will be a bit of an introductory article on memory, written in part for my wife and for anyone else who may find such an introduction useful.
 In The Beginning… In the beginning there was RAM, random access memory. … Continue reading